Fishing Permits

 Permit Prohibitions

 A permit can also have a prohibition placed on it if the permit holder exceeds the overfishing threshold and tolerance level (if any) for a stock.
-This prohibition prevents the taking of any fish, aquatic life, or seaweed in the geographical area applying to that stock.
+This prohibition prohibits the taking of any fish, aquatic life, or seaweed in the geographical area applying to that stock.
 Not all stocks have an overfishing threshold.
 All permit prohibitions cease to apply when the permit holder has purchased sufficient ACE to cover all of the overfishing, or at the close of the relevant fishing year.

 Permit Register